Finally Blocks - Cleaning Up After Exceptions

 Finally Without Catch

-block.
+You can use finally even if you don’t include a catch block.
 This is useful when you want to clean up but let the exception

 propagate to a higher level.